jewelsofthought/neshama/site/posts/tol/tol_quotes.md

 ## Non-violence

-> “The underlying philosophy of non-violence is that the people have more power than their government, but must connect with each other in order to mobilize that power.”
+> "The underlying philosophy of non-violence is that the people have more power than their government, but must connect with each other in order to mobilize that power."
-> --Kusum Singh: Mass Communication without Mass Media: Gandhi’s message to a violent world
+> --Kusum Singh: Mass Communication without Mass Media: Gandhi's message to a violent world

 ## The Net of Indra